Owls, owls, everywhere

-Events : April 30-May 1 in 2022, International Festival of Owls in Houston, Minn.
-Not far from the Mississippi in the southeast corner of the state, it features many kinds of owls, plus evening owl prowls, owl-calling contests, pellet dissection and children's activities.
+Events: On the first weekend of March, the International Festival of Owls is held in Houston, Minn.
+Not far from the Mississippi in the southeast corner of the state, it features many kinds of live owls, plus evening owl prowls, owl-calling contests, pellet dissection and children's activities.

 It also celebrates the hatch-day of Alice, the resident great horned owl at the Houston Nature Center.

 Owl-banding at Whitefish Point Bird Observatory.
 On the east end of Lake Superior, near Sault Ste.
 Marie, Mich., naturalists band migrating owls from March 15 through May 31.

 Late March is a good time see the northern saw-whet, the smallest owl.
 Others observed at the point include boreal, long-eared, short-eared, great horned, great gray and northern hawk owls.

 On the last weekend of April, the observatory holds a Spring Fling birding festival that includes owl viewing at dusk and dawn.